Wiped Film Distillation & Evaporation

 • Edible Oils: Removing contaminants and improving yield, flavor, and shelf life.

-• Essential Oils and Fragrances: Preserving aromatic compounds while ensuring purity.
+• Essential Oils and Fragrances: Commercial essential oil distillation equipment preserves aromatic compounds while ensuring purity.

 • Bio-Based Materials and Specialty Chemicals: Achieving high-purity end products for advanced applications.

-Real-World Impact: Purifying Oils with Pope Molecular Stills
+Real-World Impact: Purifying Oils with Pope Wiped Film Molecular Stills

 At Pope Scientific, we’ve collaborated with companies worldwide in the oils and fats industries to optimize their purification processes.
 For example, a specialty oil producer sought to remove undesirable compounds to meet FDA compliance while preserving the delicate flavor profile of their products.
 By utilizing Pope’s expert testing and tolling services and investing in a Pope pilot-scale molecular still system, they achieved: